 How much deposit do I need for a house?

-On average, client’s who boosted their deposit saved £14,000 on interest alone in the first five years of their mortgage.
+On average, our customers who have boosted their house deposit saved £17,000 on interest alone in the first five years of their mortgage.

 What's the average UK house deposit?